Relativistic electrons coupled with Newtonian nuclear dynamics: Local existence

 where

 acting on $\opspace$, with

-In order to do that, we want to use a Schauder fixed-point argument and it is then important to define carefully a suitable functional framework where correctly applying our machinery.\\ Let $C^e >0$.
-We begin by fixing some arbitrary time $\tau>0$ such that
+In order to do that, we want to use a Schauder fixed-point argument and it is then important to define suitable function spaces where correctly applying our machinery.
+We denote by $B_{\opspace}\left(0,\norm{Q_I}\right)$ the ball of radius $\norm{Q_I}$ centered at the origin in the operator space $\opspace$, equipped with the corresponding topology.
+Then, $F$ is continuous on $B_{\opspace}\left(0,\norm{Q_I}\right)$ with respect to the $\opspace$ topology (we refer the reader to Lemma~\ref{stat:BDF-existence} below for a proof of its continuity).
+Indeed, because of the presence of a quadratic term, $F$ needs to be considered on a bounded space in order to be continuous.
+Let us denote $C_F$ the corresponding continuity constant of $F$, which will depend on the norm of the initial datum $\norm{Q_I}$.
+We can then fix some arbitrary time $\tau>0$ such that

 where